-Wireless Home Security - Notifications that Keep You in the Know
+Home Security Alarm Notifications that Keep You in the Know

-The best alarm systems can now keep you informed of anything happening at home.
-In addition to alerting you of an unwanted intrusion, your system should also alert you when the kids got home from school, or when the dog walker showed up – and how long was that walk?
-We actually fired our dog walker for giving five-minute walks (not the half hour we agreed to!), though we never let on it was the interactive services built into our home security system that tipped us off.
+The best alarm systems can now keep you informed of anything you want to know that is happening at home.
+In addition to alerting you of an unwanted intrusion, your system should alert you when the kids got home from school, or when the dog walker showed up—and how long was that walk?
+We fired our dog walker for giving five-minute walks (not the half-hour we agreed to!), though we never mentioned that it was the interactive services built into our home security system that tipped us off.

 I’ll be explaining how Frontpoint's notifications work.
 There should be a great deal of similarity in these features from one company to the next.
 If not: keep shopping!

 Text or email.
-Most users of interactive alarm services have smart phones, and prefer to get their notifications via email, but not everybody: if you prefer to receive a text, you can get that instead.
+Most users of interactive alarm services have smartphones and prefer to get their notifications via email, but not everybody.
+Frontpoint allows for alarm systems with email notifications or text notifications based on your preference.

 Multiple recipients.
 You can have unlimited recipients of the notifications sent from your system.
-You may want your spouse or partner to get them, or a grown child.
-Other options include a neighbor, or caretaker/handyman.
+You may want your spouse, partner, or a grown child to get them.
+Other options include a neighbor or caretaker/handyman.
 It's up to you!

 Extremely flexible.
-As the homeowner, you get to customize your own notifications.
-For example, you get to determine what sensors send notifications, and to whom.
+As the homeowner, you get to customize your notifications.
+For example, you can determine what sensors send notifications and to whom.
 You can even set the time these alerts are sent (or not), and the type of signal that triggers a notification.

-Easy to set up by end user.
-Using the intuitive app, where all the interactive services are integrated, you can set up your notification preferences – and then change them at will.
+Easy to set up by the end-user.
+Using the intuitive app, where all the interactive services are integrated, you can set up your notification preferences—and then change them at will.

-Many of our subscribers who have guns in the home place a sensor on a gun safe – so they will know immediately if (and when) the gun safe is opened.
+Many of our subscribers who have guns in the home place a sensor on a gun safe so they will know immediately if (and when) it is opened.
 That works for a normal safe as well.